Canton, Massachusetts: Police Department

 The Canton Police Department was officially formed in 1875, with four men working limited part-time hours.
 In 1900, the first Chief of Police was appointed and served in the role for 11 years.
 A motorcycle officer was added in 1928.

 In 1978, Elizabeth A. Galvin became the town's first female police officer.

 In May 2004, a new police station was opened in the former Eliott School building on Washington Street.
-The original reconstruction project cost $5.9M to renovate the 150-year-old building and then required additional repairs shortly after the grand opening, when the floor began to buckle due to weight.
+The original reconstruction project cost $5.9 million to renovate the 150-year-old building and then required additional repairs shortly after the grand opening, when the floor began to buckle due to weight.

-In June 2022, Helena Rafferty, was sworn in as the town's 14th Chief of Police and first female Chief of Police.
-Rafferty previously served as the Deputy under retiring Chief Ken Berkowitz, who had been in the role since 2005.
+In June 2022, Helena Rafferty was sworn in as the town's 14th Chief of Police and first female Chief of Police.
+She previously served as the Deputy under retiring Chief Ken Berkowitz, who had been in the role since 2005.

-In November 2023, residents voted for an independent audit of the Canton Police Department due to the ongoing investigation into the Karen Read case involving the 2022 death of John O'Keefe, an officer in the Boston Police Department.
-The vote was passed by a 903–800 margin during a Special Town Meeting held on November 20, 2023.
+In November 2023, residents voted for an independent audit of the Canton Police Department due to the ongoing investigation into the case of the 2022 death of John O'Keefe, an officer in the Boston Police Department.
+The vote passed by a 903–800 margin during a Special Town Meeting on November 20, 2023.
+The results of the audit showed no wrongdoing by the department during the investigation of O'Keefe's death.